RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 <div align="center">

-*"A picture worth a thousand words"*
+*"A picture is worth a thousand words"*

-Below is a collection of the final result from the refurbishment of this C64.
+Below is a collection of pictures of the final result of the refurbishment of this C64.
 Hope you like it!
 Click to enlarge!

 </div>